UPDATE JUNE 1st, 2021:

 We provide a safe, tolerant and professional learning environment where students are treated as working apprentices solely concentrating on the fundamentals of tattooing.

 The State of Oregon requires 360 hours of instruction to prepare for state licensure.
-We offer more in-depth information in many areas of our program, based on student interest.
-Priority is given to those with art training or extensive art experience.
+Enrollment priority is given to those with art training or extensive art experience.

 Our course is tailored to the individual student, and is intended to be four months (16 weeks) in length.
 Maximum allowed time for completion of the program is five months (20 weeks).
 Our instructional program is designed to be thorough, professional and intensive.
 The attending student is expected to be dedicated, committed and involved.